yhimanshu22/smart_bookmark_app/README.md

 # Smart Bookmark App

 A premium, high-performance bookmark manager built for developers and power users.
-Featuring a "HeyHomie" inspired light-mode aesthetic, real-time synchronization, and secure private collections.
+Featuring a light-mode aesthetic, real-time synchronization, and secure private collections.

 > [!TIP]
 > **View the [Technical Architecture & Data Flow](architecture.md)** for a visual deep dive into the system!